OpenFreeEnergy/openfe/news/min_mapped_atoms_validation.rst

 **Changed:**

-* The RelativeHybridTopologyProtocol will now raise a ValueError during validation if the number of heavy atoms in the atom mapping is less than 3 preventing execution of the simulation.
+* The RelativeHybridTopologyProtocol will now raise a ValueError during validation if the number of heavy atoms in the atom mapping is less than 3 and the components have more than 6 heavy atoms preventing execution of the simulation.

 **Deprecated:**